 The Netherlands produces high-quality, sustainable food and has developed innovative agricultural and horticultural solutions that contribute to a healthier diet, a more secure food chain, and a robust floriculture market.

 The Netherlands is one of the smallest countries in the European Union, but big in the agrifood and horticulture sectors.
 Nearly half of the Netherlands' surface area of 10.2 million acres is used for farming.

 The Netherlands is the second largest exporter of agricultural products in the world, behind only the United States.
-The Netherlands is most famous for its flowerbulbs, cacao, cheeses, tomatoes, vegetables and of course beers.
+The Netherlands is most famous for its flower bulbs, cheese, tomatoes, vegetables, and beer.

-The Dutch greenhouse industry has an astonishing logistical network, able to deliver vegetables to the New York streets on the same day they were harvested in the Netherlands.
+The Dutch greenhouse industry has an astonishing logistical network that can deliver flowers to the New York streets within days of being harvested in the Netherlands.
 Dutch growing, monitoring, and processing techniques are popular export products on their own.

 The Netherlands developed innovations that make food easy to cook while lowering the amount of sugar, sodium and fat, helping to combat diabetes and obesity.
 The Dutch also know how to give food superior texture and flavor so nutritional foods are more attractive to eat.